Ukraine to Turkey by Boat: Booking a Black Sea Ferry from Chornomorsk to Karasu

 How (Not) to Get a SIM Card in Ukraine (Kyiv)

 When traveling to Ukraine, it’s a great idea to get a SIM card for independent travel.
 Though we arrived at Boryspil International Airport (KBP), we didn’t buy one there because the shop was closed.
 Mobile data is neither expensive nor cheap in Ukraine.
 Here are our learnings from getting a SIM card in Ukraine on our first day in Kyiv, so you can avoid the mistakes we made.
 And ooh boy, we made a lot of mistakes!
-FYI, the country code for Ukraine is +380 Our Experience Buying a SIM Card in Ukraine FAQ SIM Card in Ukraine + InternetContinue reading
+FYI, the country code for Ukraine is +380 Contents1 Our Experience Buying a SIM Card in Ukraine2 FAQ SIM Card in Ukraine +Continue reading

 Well Hello, Kyiv?!
 Uzbekistan to Ukraine (Semi-Live Blog)